 You will notice that I stop the splash 1/4" from the edge of the counter.
 This makes it easier to caulk the joint between the splash and the counter surface, a necessary step if you're installing the top in a wet area such as a kitchen or bathroom.

 Well, that's quite a lot to say about building a laminate countertop.
 It may seem complicated, but it's definitely within the capabilities of the average woodworker.

-I encourage you to dive in and give it a try by clicking on the link to the plans below.
+I encourage you to dive in and give it a try by clicking here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.